steadymingha/mujoco_menagerie/franka_emika_panda/README.md

 14. Added a tendon to split the force equally between both fingers and a position actuator acting on this tendon.
 15. Added `scene.xml` which includes the robot, with a textured groundplane, skybox, and haze.

+### MJX

+A version of the Franka Emika Panda environment was created for MJX.
+Steps:

+1. Added `mjx_panda.xml`, forked from `panda.xml`.
+2. Added `mjx_scene.xml` and `mjx_single_cube.xml`, forked from `scene.xml`.
+3. Gripper collision geometries were modified to contain less geoms.
+A capsule collision geom was added to the hand.
+4. Solver parameters were tuned for performance.
+5. Actuator `kp` and `kv` were reduced for more stable simulation.
+6. Added a `site` to the gripper.
+7. Removed tendon and added position actuator for the gripper.
+Changed gripper `ctrlrange`.

 ## License